Abir-IA/Abir-AI/content/home/about.md

 # Background

-Abir is a PhD candidate,
+Abir is a PhD candidate,...

 I am the founder and organiser of R-ladies Rabat